AguaClara/Textbook/Filtration/EStaRS_Design.rst

 All of these values are defined as minimum.
 Another important value determined by the  filter body size is the area of the filter which is defined as: :math:`ID_{pipe}^2 / 4`.
 This becomes important later in determination of the mass of sand needed.

 The pipe sizes recommended in this section come from certain assumptions of the amount of head required to use the filter.
-In November 2018, the different in elevation of the water level from the exit tank to the entrance tank was increased to 75cm (from around 45cm) so that extra head loss in the manifold system does not influence filter functionality as has been seen in the field.
+In November 2018, the difference in elevation of the water level from the exit tank to the entrance tank was increased to 75cm (an additional increase from 60, which was decided a year or so earlier) so that extra head loss in the manifold system does not influence filter functionality as has been seen in the field.
 This additional head will allow smaller manifold pipes to be used, as the added head loss in smaller pipes (from the increase of velocity) will not overcome the entrance and exit heights.
 Smaller manifold pipes will mean the entrance and exit tanks can stay narrower, though taller.

 Sand Layer Thickness
 ===========================